tasnia87/Image-classification-with-CNN/README.md

 # Image-classification-with-CNN
 This is a basic project of image classification using Convolution Neural Network.
-The main purpose of doing this project is to learn and practice the basic application of CNN model
+The main purpose of doing this project is to learn and practice the basic application of CNN model.
+As I am an undergraduating research student, I am learning Machine learning and Deep learning algorithms in primary stage.
+This project helped me to understand the algorithm to a great extent.